 For further advice about dealing with emergencies, take a look at our guide 'Planning for emergencies as a carer'.

-The Carers Leave Act 2023 has been given Royal Assent and is due to become law as early as April 2024.
-The Act will introduce a legal right for carers to take a week of unpaid leave each year.
+The Carers Leave Act was introduced in April 2024.
+The act provides a legal right for carers to take a week of unpaid leave each year.
 This leave will be available to employees from the start of their employment and can be used flexibly.
 Employees will have the same employment protection to take this leave as other forms of family-related leave.
 This means carers are protected from any discrimination for taking time off.
+Recent findings The Carers UK State of Caring Survey 2024 reveals that more than half (56%) of working carers cannot afford to take their entitlement to unpaid Carer’s Leave, and that 78% say they need a statutory right to paid Carer’s Leave to better help them to juggle work and care.

 Your employer may provide you with a contractual right to either paid or unpaid leave for you to use for things like taking the person you care for to medical appointments.
 You could ask your line manager or check your employment contract to see if this is something that your workplace provides.